Strategies for Span Labeling with Large Language Models: Results

 \section{Results}

 We primarily base our observations on the overlap-adjusted \emph{hard} F1-score in \Cref{tab:hardf1_by_method}.
-To provide more insights into the failures of individual strategies, we also compute the following error rates (see \Cref{fig:error_analysis}):
+We also provide the \emph{soft} F1-score results in \Cref{tab:softf1_by_method} in \Cref{app:results}.
+To give more insight into the failures of individual strategies, we also compute the following error rates (see \Cref{fig:error_analysis}):

-\begin{itemize} \item \textbf{Parsing errors}: The model output could not be parsed (e.g., invalid JSON). \item \textbf{Span content errors}: The span content generated by the model could not be matched to any substring in the input text. \item \textbf{Category label errors}: The category label generated by the model did not match any of the expected labels. \end{itemize}
+\begin{itemize} \item \textbf{Response parsing errors}: The model output could not be parsed (e.g., invalid JSON). \item \textbf{Span matching errors}: The span content generated by the model could not be matched to any substring in the input text. \item \textbf{Label matching errors}: The category label generated by the model did not match any of the expected labels. \end{itemize}